Sunday, March 15, 2026

 One-Liner (or so) Film Reviews for 2025

 I embraced retirement fully this year by watching a ridiculous number of movies and shows (despite actually continuing to work).
-These are in the order I watched them, and I highlighted my top favourites (13 of them) and runners up (21 of them).
+These are in the order I watched them, and I highlighted my top favourites (13 of them) and runners up (21 of them) in the more current shows and films.
 I watched a lot so you don't have to!